dodoslavn/health_status/README.md

 # Health Status

-script read configuration, so called param file and show on out put in nice table if it is running or not
+script will read configuration (so called param file), and show on output, in nice table, if it is running or not

 param file should look like